 4. Optimize the Lighting

 Low, large-sized lights make it difficult to see outside the window.
 The light in the kitchen should be sized appropriately, and dark drapes should be replaced with light-colored ones.
-Window film can also be used instead of the drapes to allow natural light to enter while still maintaining the privacy inside the kitchen.
+Window film can also be used instead of drapes to allow natural light to enter while maintaining privacy inside the kitchen.
 Preparation areas can also be brightened up using lights under the cabinets.

 5. Store Food Properly

 Although small kitchens mean a smaller storage space, the space can be maximized by keeping food items out of sight.
 Pull-out drawers can be used to increase storage space in the kitchen.
 Sundries can be stored in rolling shelves between the sink and refrigerator.
-The cooking area can be increased by storing spices in magnetized spice holders or inside the refrigerator itself.
+The cooking area can be increased by storing spices in magnetized spice holders or inside the refrigerator.

 6. Use Lean Furniture